Scalable GANs with Transformers: Proposed Method

 Then, we perturb each intermediate output $x_k$ by a Gaussian noise with a predefined noise strength.
 In detail, the pre-defined strengths build a hierarchy by assigning stronger noise perturbation to earlier stages and weaker corruption to later ones.
 After perturbation, all perturbed images are forwarded to the discriminator, guiding each generator stage to learn only the level of coarse structure that survives under its pre-defined noise.
 This process is defined as follows:

-where $\ell$ is the logit and $\hat{x}_k$ is the noised-perturbed counterpart of $x_k$ and $\alpha_k$ controls the degree of perturbation for noise-level $k$, increasing exponentially with depth.
-For simplicity, we omit the noise strength $a_k$ for the noise perturbing operator $\mathcal{E}$.
-Thus, earlier layers are supervised to match heavily noised images~($\hat{x}_1$), while later layers are aligned with clean targets~($\hat{x}_K$), forming a coarse-to-fine trajectory.
+where $\ell$ is logit and $\hat{x}_k$ is the noised-perturbed counterpart of $x_k$ and $\alpha_k$ controls the degree of perturbation for noise-level $k$, increasing exponentially with depth.
+For simplicity, we omit the noise strength $a_k$ for noise perturbing operator $\mathcal{E}$.
+Thus, earlier layers are supervised to match heavily noised images~($x_1$), while later layers are aligned with clean targets~($x_K$), forming a coarse-to-fine trajectory.
 For real data $x$, we use identical images for every level $k$.

 This strategy encourages the early layers to capture global structure under strong noise corruption, while later layers progressively refine fine-grained details as the noise diminishes.
-By incorporating this multi-level noise supervision, applied through intermediate outputs of generator and discriminator-side perturbations, we ensure that all layers contribute actively to the synthesis process, mitigating the problem of inactive early layers.
-Our method introduces the coarse-to-fine generation process into pure transformer architectures without introducing explicit resolution hierarchies~(i.e., multi-scale images).
+Thus, it ensures that all layers contribute actively to the synthesis process, mitigating the problem of inactive early layers, which potentially leads to limited performance at scale.
+This is conceptually related to MSG-GAN~\citep{msg-gan}, but it does not require an explicit image hierarchy; instead, we associate a single image with multiple noised counterparts via noising, which we expect to reduce shortcuts of discriminating real and fake by cross-scale consistency.
 Importantly, this mechanism incurs only negligible computational overhead while improving network utilization, especially in early layers.